-Commencing in 1961 all students entering the first year of courses in the Faculties of Applied Science, Engineering, Medicine and Science (except the Applied Psychology course) will take a programme of study extending over three terms containing a substantial common element, namely, 1.001 Physics I, 2.001 Chemistry I, and 10.001 Mathematics I plus a fourth subject appropriate to the course to be followed.
+All students entering the first year of courses in the Faculties of Applied Science, Engineering, Medicine and Science (except the Applied Psychology course) take a programme of study extending over three terms containing a substantial common element, namely, 1.001 Physics I, 2.001 Chemistry I, and 10.001 Mathematics I plus a fourth subject appropriate to the course to be followed.
 The fourth subject may be chosen from: 5.001 Engineering I, 7.511 Geology I, 12.011 Psychology I, or 17.001 General Biology.
 Part-time students complete these four subjects over two years.
-The introduction of the common first year will enable students to transfer to different, though related, courses, both within the same faculty and between faculties, much more readily than has been the case in the past.
+The introduction of the common first year enables students to transfer to different, though related, courses, both within the same faculty and between faculties, much more readily than has been the case in the past.